WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: Sherlock Holmes; Dr. Watson; Mrs. Hudson; Inspector Lestrade; Baker Street Irregulars

-Historical Characters: W.B.
+Historical Figures: W.B.
 Yeats; (Jack the Ripper; The Order of the Golden Dawn; Aleister Crowley)

 Other Characters: Policemen; Mitre Square Crowd; Workmen; Perkins; Lestrade's Driver; Commercial Road Denizens; Mr. Dunstan; Cab Driver; Commercial Road Woman; Tram Conductor; Tram Passenger; Labourer; Sailors; Dutch Sailors; Pub Landlord; Foreman Nailer; Cabman; Antiques Shop Owner; Police Officers; Mr. Kelly; Police Driver; Warehouse Worker; Anna Giles; Schoolchildren; Tobacco Warehouse Clerk; Mabel Robinson; George Robinson; Landlord; Railway Foreman; Tanith Hekaltey;